neo-project/docs/tutorial/en-us/9-smartContract/Give_an_ITO.md

 ## MintToken

 The `MintToken` method is the most important method in the ITO contract (which also has more things to learn).
 Think of the idea that project is published and offer its tokens as a share of that project.
-What customer can to is donate NEO on the hand to that project and get it's `NEP-5token` as a share of that project.
+What customer can to is donate Neo on the hand to that project and get it's `NEP-5token` as a share of that project.
 This process we call it `MintToken`